manojsgowda2910/Custom-Debian-ISO-Project/README.md

 Live build includes three commands to build image: lb clean, lb config and lb build

 - **lb clean:** Responsible for cleaning up after system is built.
 It removes the build directories and remove other files including stage files.
-- **lb config** : populates the configuration directory for live-build.
+- **lb config:** populates the configuration directory for live-build.
 This directory is named 'config' and is created in the current directory where lb config was executed.
 - **lb build:** Command reads the configuration from the config/ directory.
 It then runs the lower level commands needed to build the Live system.

 ### **Installation and Project Setup:**